As a child of 3 years, I already dreamed of Africa.

 I had always designed and done my own garments, some jewellery, bags, furniture, decorated and painted my apartments.
 I realized, I have an eye for unusual graphic design, my sister Francoise, a professional photographer, joined in…..and we became a household name for beads and jewellery, cowbone and cowhorn worked on high quality level, beautiful and unique.

 Working with Kenyan garment designers for local and international fashion shows challenged my ability to invent and construct dramatic accessories, leading to new ideas for the ready to wear market.
-The workshop grew to be a real small manufacture, now organized by Sophia Wangare, who was one of the first craftswomen at MARO designs.
+The workshop grew to be a real small manufacture.
 The decision to work with single mothers lead to a reliable and smart team.
 Proper office administration had to be established, now in the capable hands of Zena Anyango.

 I joined my sister at the International Order Fairs for retailers in Düsseldorf CPD), Munich (INHORGENTA) and Frankfurt TENDENCE, AMBIENTE).
 We moved to fairs in Paris (Bijorhca) and had a representant at Fairs in Copenhagen.
 The Kenyan market (very international) helped to keep close contact with end-customers and their tastes.